 It sounds cliché, but the savage nature of a person who was once the opposite of a savage makes one wonder about the transformation.
 What exactly was in the jungle that turned Vaas into Vaas?
 In order to survive in your environment, you must be your environment.
 Simple enough.

 Be Crazier Than the Crazy Around You

-Vaas was highly prone to nonsensical rants that scared the pants off of everyone around them as they tried to figure out just what the heck he was talking about.
+Vaas was highly prone to nonsensical rants that scared the pants off of everyone around him as they scrambled to figure out just what the heck he was talking about.
 The insanity quote from above was one of his favorites, and he recited it several times throughout the game.

 So, in other words.
 No matter if everyone around you thinks that what you're doing is crazy, find purpose in it.
 Thanks, Vaas buddy.

 Vaas tried four times to kill Jason in the game.
 Four separate times.
 He shot him in the chest, tied a cinder block to his feet and kicked him off a cliff, stabbed him in the stomach, and set him and his two friends on fire.